Posted/Revised: February 16, 2022

 (c) Other than as set forth in subsection (b) above, Emissary is not responsible and accepts no liability for any Consumer requests to terminate communications with Customer.
-Additionally, Emissary is not responsible and accepts no liability for any Consumer Requests (i) made through the System that are not Industry Standard Opt-Out Request; (ii) made after termination of the Agreement; (iii) made to Customer outside of the System if Customer does not request that such number is added to the System Suppression List; or (vi) made through the System requesting to terminate Customer’s communication with Consumer beyond the System.
-Customer agrees it is Customer’s responsibility to monitor and respond to Consumer communications and shall comply with Applicable Law in honoring request not to receive texts or other forms of communication from Customer during the Term of this Agreement and thereafter.
+Additionally, Emissary is not responsible and accepts no liability for any Consumer Requests (i) made through the System that are not Industry Standard Opt-Out Request; (ii) made after termination of the Agreement; (iii) made to Customer outside of the System if Customer does not request that such number is added to the System Suppression List; or (vi) made through the System requesting to terminate Customer’s or Clients’ communication with Consumer beyond the System.
+Customer agrees it is Customer’s responsibility to monitor and respond to Consumer communications and shall comply with Applicable Law in honoring request not to receive Messages or other forms of communication from Customer during the Term of this Agreement and thereafter.

 2.5.
 Compliance Measures.
 Emissary may temporarily implement technical or other measures in its reasonable discretion to limit or prevent any use of the System in violation of Customer’s responsibilities under this Section 2, as determined in Emissary’s good faith discretion.
-It is understood that this right is designed for the sole purpose of ensuring that use of the System is in accordance with Applicable Law and reducing the risk for both parties and that use of the System will result in liability to either party or cause harm to either party or to any third party.
+It is understood that this right is designed for the sole purpose of ensuring that use of the System is in accordance with Applicable Law and reducing the risk for both parties and that use of the System will not result in liability to either party or cause harm to either party or to any third party.

 3. SYSTEM FEES.